zeroc-ice/ice-demos/cpp11/README.md

 or x64).
 Right click on the desired demo in the Solution Explorer window and select `Build`.

-#### Building the demos without using NuGet packages:
+#### Building the demos with Ice source distribution:

 - Build from command line:
   * Open a Visual Studio command prompt
   ```
   cd ice-demos\cpp11
-  MSBuild /p:ICE_HOME=<Ice dist path> /p:Configuration=<Release or Debug> "C++11 demos.sln"
+  MSBuild /p:IceHome=<Ice dist path> /p:Configuration=<Release or Debug> msbuild\ice.proj"
   ```

 - Build from Visual Studio
   * Open a Visual Studio command prompt
   ```
+  cd ice-demos\cpp11
-  set ICE_HOME=<Ice dist path>
+  MSBuild /p:IceHome=<Ice dist path> /p:Configuration=<Release or Debug> /t:InstallLocalPackages msbuild\ice.proj"
-  devenv
   ```

-  * When Visual Studio starts disable automatic restoring of NuGet packages in Visual Studio `Tools > Options > NuGet Package Manager`
-  * Select your target configuration (Debug or Release) and platform (Win32 or x64).
+  * Start Visual Studio and open `C++11 demos.sln` solution file, select your target configuration (Debug or Release) and platform (Win32 or x64).
 Right click on the desired demo in the Solution Explorer window and select `Build`.

 ### Running the Demos

 You need to add the Ice `bin` directory to your PATH before running the demos.

-If are building Debug, add both the Debug and Release `bin` directories with a command similar to:
+If you are building Debug, add both the Debug and Release `bin` directories with a command similar to:
 ```
 set PATH=%USERPROFILE%\ice-demos\cpp11\packages\zeroc.ice.v140.3.7.1\build\native\bin\x64\Debug;%USERPROFILE%\ice-demos\cpp11\packages\zeroc.ice.v140.3.7.1\build\native\bin\x64\Release;%PATH%